132nd-vWing/132-TRP-388/TRP/ACT/ACT-03 DCA CAP.md

 ## Lesson Content
 This lesson is conducted as a self-qualification.
-Once all objctives are met, you must self-qualify this lesson.
+Once all objectives are met, you must self-qualify this lesson.

-This mission is conducted as a 2-ship flight (minmum) or a 4-ship flight.
+This mission is conducted as a 2-ship flight (minimum) or a 4-ship flight.

 MQ pilots will plan, prepare and brief a DCA CAP mission.
-MQ pilot will coordinate with a 2ship aggressor flight (MQ or IP). (this can be coordinated with pilots flying ACT-04 OCA SWEEP or SAT-7, for increased tranining value for everyone involved).
+MQ pilot will coordinate with a 2ship aggressor flight (MQ or IP). (this can be coordinated with pilots flying ACT-04 OCA SWEEP or SAT-7, for increased training value for everyone involved).

-FL will prepare and deliver a flightbrief according to 388th SOP.
+FL will prepare and deliver a flight-brief according to 388th SOP.

 Setup:
 DCA CAP flight will setup a CAP in a designated FAOR (Fighter Area of Responsibility) The FAOR should have clear limits, and ROEs.
-FAOR can be setup in any range or MOA or otherwise availeble airspace.
+FAOR can be setup in any range or MOA or otherwise available airspace.